bangerth/helmholtz/readme.md

 # How this program was tested

-We can check for the correctness of the program using the following set up:
+## No attenuation

-The mesh is a cylinder along the _x_-axis with length 4 and radius
+We can check for the correctness of the program using the following set up: Let us choose a cylinder along the _x_-axis with length 4 and radius
 1. We use a scaling factor of 0.001, so this corresponds to a length _L_=4mm and radius _r_=1mm.
+Meshes for this set up are saved in the `geometries/cylinder-from-dealii/` directory, along with sample input files discussed below.

 The solution to this problem is one-dimensional, and reads
 ```